m44rtn/vireo/README.md

 A few facts and a warning:
 - This project exists since 2014, and has had several rewrites now (hopefully this is the last)
 - The project was originally called Bird OS
-- It's written in C89.
-You may ask why, but I wouldn't have an answer for you
 - I started with this rewrite (Vireo-II) in 2019
-- If you think this code is terrible, don't look at the *VireoI* branch
+- Don't look at the VireoI branch
-- The code of Vireo-II *is* terrible

 ## License
 The kernel is MIT licensed.